fanzhangg/chord-master/README.md

 [Demo](https://fanzhangg.github.io/chord-master/)

-Chord Master is a web application for musician to create wonderful harmonies for their music.
-It provides tools to select between many different chord types, inverse chords and build chord progressions.
+Chord Master is a web application to help musicians creating the chord progression.
+This app helps you find chords that work together.

+Chords in the progression is represented by the lead sheet symbol.
+To build a chord, you can click the + button to add a chord, select the chord type and inversion in the dropdown menu, and choose the root note by clicking its key on the keyboard interface.
+You can also edit, delete or copy a chord.
+You can click the play button to listen to the entire chord progression.

 ## Usage